seven1m/open-bibles/README.md

 ## How to Use

-The XML files are in a few different "standard" formats, all marked up in XML.
+The XML files are in a few different (de facto) standard formats, all marked up with XML.
 There are various tools on the 'net that will let you parse the files and build something cool.

-I use these files along with the [bible_parser](https://github.com/churchio/bible_parser) Ruby gem to build a MySQL database that backs the service [bible-api.com](https://bible-api.com), which is free for everyone to use.
+I use these files along with the [bible_parser](https://github.com/seven1m/bible_parser) Ruby gem to build a MySQL database that backs the service [bible-api.com](https://bible-api.com), which is free for everyone to use.